ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Everything that exists is in a manner the seed of that which will be.
+> Skill to do comes of doing.
 >
-> - Marcus Aurelius
+> - Ralph Emerson
 <!-- END_JOKE_SECTION -->